jorgebucaran/hyperapp/docs/architecture/state.md

 ### Direct Mutation

 Since we are ultimately using JavaScript you can technically edit parts of the state mutably.
 However, state changes should be thought of in terms of snapshots: New versions of the state get created to reflect the changes made at a certain moment in time.
 This perspective naturally calls for immutability.

+Fresh new state should be returned from an [action](actions.md).
+If an action returns nothing your app will [stop](actions.md#stopping-your-app).
+If you mutate the current state and return it you are returning the same object reference as the state was earlier.
+Hyperapp cannot tell from this that any changes have occurred.
+Hence the action will do nothing.